Compare policies from Australia Post to find the travel insurance cover that's right for you.

 What conditions are not covered?

-Australia Post travel insurance also has a list of circumstances that can never be covered including:
+Australia Post Travel Insurance also has a list of conditions and circumstances that won't be covered, including:

 - Back or neck conditions